 The self-cleaning process doesn’t just involve extremely high temperatures.
 Besides that, it also requires several hours to complete, typically lasting 3-5 hours depending on your oven brand and model.

+Those hours don’t include the preparation time beforehand and the cooldown process afterwards, which typically adds another hour to the overall duration.
 With so many hours to go, many people feel tempted to leave home to run errands while it happens, or worse, go to sleep.

 Is It Safe To Self-Clean Oven While Sleeping?